tlpss/synthetic-cloth-data/README.md

 - create conda env: `conda env create -f environment.yaml`
 - install & setup blender in airo-blender: from the `airo-blender/blender` folder, run `source ../bash_scripts/setup_blender.sh << path-to-your-conda-env`
 - add blender to your path: `source add_blender_to_path.sh`
+- download the blender assets that are used during the synthetic data generation, see [here](synthetic-cloth-data/synthetic_cloth_data/synthetic_images/assets/readme.md)
 - (if you need it) install pyflex by following the instructions [here](pyflex/Readme.md)

 ## Generating Data